 WILL FILTERS REMOVE PHARMACEUTICALS?

 Most filters have not yet been tested to determine if and to what extent drugs will be removed.
 We also know that people don't like to hear it, but test results can be misleading.
-Tests are naturally enough done with new filters.
+Tests are naturally enough done with new filters and new filter media.
 The tests normally often don't indicate how long that level of filtration will last when the filters are put to work.